Can a Generator Get Rained On?

 It would be dangerous to touch a generator in the rain.
 Simply touching the frame could cause a life-threatening electric shock.
 Anyone standing in a puddle would only need to be close to the generator to risk electricity going to them and causing a serious shock.
 Even accidentally touching the generator with wet hands could cause a significant electric shock.

 The secondary danger of using a generator in the rain is the potential to damage the device.
-Running the generator too close to the house.
+Running the generator too close to the house can be hazardous, as it can cause carbon monoxide poisoning.
 If you have a stationary generator, you should have professionally installed it as far from the house as your instructions and local codes require.
 But for a laptop, the threat of carbon monoxide from an odorless, invisible gas can be deadly.

 Keep it away from doors and windows.
 Never start it in a garage, even if the doors are open.
 The instructions for a portable generator warn you not to run it in the rain.
 To protect it from moisture, the Consumer Product Safety Commission recommends operating it on a dry surface under an open canopy-type structure.